 In order to further his experience in the field of healthcare, Garth decided that it was time to go back to school to attain a diploma to add credit to his work.
 When he started classes at Brighton, he found that the mix of educational study time, fun methods and new approaches really helped him connect with the material and “the social benefits are a bonus!”

-We wish Garth luck with completing his RCA program!
+We wish Garth luck with his future endeavours!

 Going through a career change at any point in one’s life can be scary.
 At a point in her life when most in her position would be winding down their career, Michele Rhame decided it was time for a change.